 Paul Igwe known as Dr Paul Igwe

-Paul is a Lecturer/Senior Lecturer in Business at the University of South Wales, Faculty of Business & Society where he has responsibility for teaching and leading modules across Entrepreneurship, International Business & Economics programmes.
+Paul is a Lecturer/Senior Lecturer in Business at the University of South Wales, Faculty of Business & Society where he has responsibility for teaching and leading modules across Entrepreneurship, International Business & Economics.

-Paul’s research interest includes – SMEs innovation management, Business strategies, Gender issues in entrepreneurship, household savings, consumption & investments behaviour, Sustainability & Social Enterprise and entrepreneurship in the developing economies.
+Paul’s research interest includes – SMEs innovation and business strategies, Ethnic/Cultural/Gender issues in entrepreneurship, Social Enterprise and entrepreneurship in the developing economies.

 Paul started his academic career at Plymouth University Business School where he undertook Post-doctorate position combining research and teaching between 2013 and 2016.
 During that period he undertook several funded research projects for Plymouth University which include African Enterprise Project, the Rural Business School project, ‘YouWin’ Nigerian Enterprise Project, DFID/AFCAP Transport and Entrepreneurship Project and European Union €1.8 million INTERREG SMEs Competitiveness Project.

-His previous teaching at Plymouth University include modules in Entrepreneurship, International Business, Business Strategy, Economics and Operations & Management.
+His previous teaching at Plymouth University include modules in Entrepreneurship, International Business, Business Strategy and Economics.

 Paul also has 6 years commercial industrial experience as operations assistant between 2006 and 2012.